symbol/symbol-docs/source/getting-started/what-is-nem.rst

 What is NEM?
 ############

-This documentation introduces NEM's next core engine, code-named **Catapult**.
+This documentation introduces NEM's next core engine (NEM2), code-named **Catapult**.

 **********************
 The Smart Asset System
 **********************

-|nem| is a developer-friendly blockchain platform.
-Rather than force you to write your own “smart contract” code from scratch, NEM gives you direct access to a specialized set of tested and secure on-blockchain :doc:`features <../concepts/account>`.
+|nem| is a developer-friendly blockchain platform for businesses.
+It offers flexible and customizable solutions through simple, yet powerful, built-in features.

-NEM is suitable for an amazing variety of solutions of different classes, such as direct public transactions via a streamlined smartphone app, efficient cloud services that connect client or web applications, or a high-performance permissioned enterprise back-end for business-critical record keeping.
+Developers are able to integrate blockchain technology into their projects or create powerful dApps using NEM’s REST API.
+This allows creating a variety of architectural solutions with lightweight code in any language.

 .. figure:: ../resources/images/examples/smart-assets-system.png
     :align: center